-You are invited to attend the Annual Meeting of Stockholders of MagnaChip Semiconductor Corporation to be held on May 29, 2013, at 7:30 p.m.
+You are invited to attend the Annual Meeting of Stockholders of MagnaChip Semiconductor Corporation to be held on August 11, 2015, at 9:00 a.m.
 Eastern Daylight Time.
 We are pleased to announce that this year's annual meeting will be held completely virtual via live interactive webcast on the Internet.
-You will be able to attend, vote and submit your questions during the meeting at www.virtualshareholdermeeting.com/mx2013.
+You will be able to attend, vote and submit your questions during the meeting at www.virtualshareholdermeeting.com/mx2015.
 We have enclosed the notice of our Annual Meeting of Stockholders, together with a proxy statement, a proxy and an envelope for returning the proxy.

-You are asked to act upon proposals to: (1) elect two Class II directors; and (2) ratify the appointment of Samil PricewaterhouseCoopers as our independent registered public accounting firm for the current fiscal year.
-Your Board of Directors unanimously recommends that you vote "FOR" each nominee for director that the Board has selected and "FOR" the appointment of Samil PricewaterhouseCoopers as our independent registered public accounting firm for the current fiscal year.
+You are asked to act upon proposals to: (1) elect two Class I directors and three Class III directors; (2) conduct an advisory (non-binding) vote on the compensation of our named executive officers and (3) ratify the appointment of Samil PricewaterhouseCoopers as our independent registered public accounting firm for the current fiscal year.
+Your Board of Directors unanimously recommends that you vote "FOR" each nominee for director that the Board has selected, "FOR" the approval of the compensation of our named executive officers and "FOR" the appointment of Samil PricewaterhouseCoopers as our independent registered public accounting firm for the current fiscal year.